matt-deboer/kuill/README.md

 Goal
 ---

-To provide an open source Kubernetes UI experience capable of integrating with popular enterprise authentication mechanisms, and providing a focused but functional introduction to Kubernetes that prioritizes developer onboarding speed.
+To provide a multi-tennant Kubernetes UI experience (inasmuch as Kubernetes is multi-tennant) capable of integrating with popular enterprise authentication mechanisms, and that helps the casual user come up to speed quickly on the components that make up their applications.

 ### Why create another dashboard?